Ghostbusters II: Sequels and spin-offs

-In 2009, Ghostbusters: The Video Game featuring story consulting by Ramis and Aykroyd, and the likenesses and voice acting of Murray, Aykroyd, Ramis, Hudson, Potts, and Atherton, was released.
+In 2009, Ghostbusters: The Video Game featuring story consulting by Ramis and Aykroyd, and the likenesses and voice acting of Murray, Aykroyd, Ramis, Hudson, Potts, and William Atherton (who portrayed Walter Peck in the first movie), was released.
 Set two years after Ghostbusters II, the story follows the Ghostbusters training a new recruit (the player) to combat a ghostly threat related to Gozer.
 The game was well-received, earning award nominations for its storytelling.
 Aykroyd said the game is "essentially the third movie".
 The game establishes that following the events of Ghostbusters II the still-possessed portrait of Vigo became a decoration at the Ghostbusters' firehouse.
 Ghostbusters: The Return (2004) was the first in a planned series of sequel novels before the publisher, iBooks, went out of business.
 Several Ghostbusters comic books have also continued the original characters' adventures across the globe and in other dimensions.

 Following Ramis's death in 2014, Reitman chose to no longer consider directing a potential third Ghostbusters film.
-He decided the creative control shared by himself, Ramis, Aykroyd, and Murray was holding the franchise back and negotiated a deal with the studio to sell the rights; he spent two weeks persuading Murray.
+He determined the creative control shared by himself, Ramis, Aykroyd, and Murray was holding the franchise back and negotiated a deal with the studio to sell the rights; he spent two weeks persuading Murray.
 Reitman refused to release details about the deal but said that "the creators would be enriched for the rest of our lives, and for the rest of our children’s lives".
-He and Aykroyd set up a production company called Ghost Corps to continue and expand the franchise, starting with the 2016 female-led reboot, Ghostbusters, which was directed by Paul Feig and starred Melissa McCarthy, Kristen Wiig, Leslie Jones, and Kate McKinnon as the Ghostbusters.
+He and Aykroyd set up the production company Ghost Corps to continue the franchise, starting with the 2016 female-led reboot, Ghostbusters.
 Before its release, the film was beset by controversies and on release it attracted mixed reviews and was considered a box office bomb.
-Ghostbusters: Afterlife, a sequel to the original two films, was directed by Reitman's son Jason.
-Written by him and Gil Kenan, the film was released in November 2021.
-Several members of the original cast appear in the film alongside new cast members Mckenna Grace, Finn Wolfhard, Carrie Coon, and Paul Rudd.
+The franchise returned to the original two films with the sequels, Ghostbusters: Afterlife (2021), directed by Reitman's son Jason, and Ghostbusters: Frozen Empire (2024).